-An arm lift, or brachioplasty, can help you achieve the slim, toned upper arm you want after undergoing physical changes resulting from age, weight fluctuations or pregnancy.
+An arm lift, or brachioplasty, can help you achieve the slim, toned upper arms you want after undergoing physical changes resulting from age, weight fluctuations or pregnancy.
 These factors can lead to loose tissue that hangs from the arms, causing feelings of self-consciousness or even hindering physical activity.

 Dr. Lee B. Daniel is board certified in both general surgery and plastic surgery.
 He and his team at Aesthetic Plastic Surgery have helped thousands of patients achieve their goal appearance with the help of cosmetic surgery.

-If you’d like to learn more about whether arm lift is right for you, please call 541-687-8900 or contact our office in Eugene today for more details or to schedule your consultation.
+If you’d like to learn more about whether an arm lift is right for you, please call 541-687-8900 or contact our office in Eugene today for more details or to schedule your consultation.

 For some patients, Dr. Daniel includes liposuction as part of the brachioplasty procedure.
 Liposuction removes subcutaneous fat from the arms prior to removing excess skin for more refined upper arm contours.